XiaoyuYuan19/portfolio/index.md

 ## About Me

-I am a researcher passionate about building **Trustworthy and Explainable AI**.
-My journey has taken me from deciphering ancient scripts with **Transformer-based OCR** to pioneering **high-precision visual SLAM for medical navigation**.
-These experiences have solidified my focus on the critical intersection of AI safety, reliability, and human-AI interaction.
+I am a researcher driven by a fascination with building intelligent systems that are both powerful and reliable.
+My journey began with a broad curiosity in AI and has since converged on the critical fields of **Trustworthy AI**, **LLM Alignment**, and **Human-in-the-Loop systems**.

+My hands-on experience ranges from developing **Transformer-based OCR** for ancient scripts to pioneering **Visual SLAM** for medical navigation.
+These projects taught me that the true challenge isn't just making AI work, but making it work *safely* and *transparently*.
+This realization is what fuels my current focus on **Reinforcement Learning from Human Feedback (RLHF)** and its alternatives, like DPO.

-Currently, I am a Master's student in Computer Science at the **University of Helsinki**, where I was awarded a full scholarship.
-My work explores how to make AI systems more robust and interpretable, particularly in high-stakes domains.
-I am actively seeking a PhD position where I can contribute to advancing the methodologies for safe and reliable AI.
+Currently, I am a Master's student in Computer Science at the **University of Helsinki**, supported by a full scholarship.
+I am actively seeking a PhD position where I can dedicate myself to advancing the methodologies for creating AI systems that are not only capable, but also fundamentally aligned with human values.

 ---
 ### Education